-- emul i (int) Number indicating the requested emulator iteration. - par_set (dict of float64) Dict containing the values for all model parameters corresponding to the requested model realization(s).
-If model is single-called, dict is formatted as {par_name: par_val}.
-If multi-called, it is formatted as {par_name: [par_val_1, par_val_2, ..., par_val_n]}. - data_idx (list of tuples) List containing the user-defined data point identifiers corresponding to the requested data points.

-Returns data_val (1D or 2D array_like) - Array containing the data values corresponding to the requested data points generated by the requested model realization(s).
-If model is multicalled, data_val is of shape (n_sam, n_data).
+- emul_i (int) Number indicating the requested emulator iteration. - par_set (dict of float 64) Dict containing the values for all model parameters corresponding to the requested model realization(s).
+If model is single-called, dict item is formatted as {par_name: par_val}.
+If multi-called, it is formatted as {par_name: [par_val_1, par_val_2, ..., par_val_n]}. - data_idx (list of tuples) List containing the user-defined data point identifiers corresponding to the requested data points. - Returns data_val (1D or 2D array_like or dict) Array containing the data values corresponding to the requested data points generated by the requested model realization(s).
+If model is multi-called, data_val is of shape (n_sam, n_data).
+If dict, it has the identifiers in data_idx as its keys with either scalars or 1D array_likes as its values.